 However, did you know that the weight of a gallon can fluctuate as will the temperature because the density of the water can change accordingly?!
 If you want to measure the energy, you need to measure the temperature as they are connected.
 When the energy increases, the temperature also increases.
 Add those two together and you’ll find that the weight increases as well aka ‘density’.

-The Rack JACK Original is a hitch mounted hoist that swivels a full 360 degrees that allowed us to load our RV portable sewage tank with a simple 3-piece attachment and easy installation.
+The pulley system is a hitch mounted hoist that swivels a full 360 degrees that allowed us to load our RV portable sewage tank with a simple 3-piece attachment and easy installation.

-Since they designed the boom/winch piece as one unit, there was no cable threading or alignment of holes or pins.
-There is a bracket and slot design that is amazingly foolproof that virtually any RVer and truck owner could assemble.
+Since the manufacturers design the boom/winch piece as one unit, there is no cable threading or alignment of holes or pins.
+There is a bracket and slot design that is amazingly fool-proof that virtually any RVer and truck owner could assemble.

-The Rack JACK features machined pulleys to produce a high quality product that will not bind or jam.
-They even provided a hook for attaching our straps that cradle the sewage tank.
-The total weight of the Rack JACK is 42 lbs, so keep that in your noggins when it comes time to either buying your honey wagon or if you already have a much larger one, you won’t want to fill it as full.
+It features machine pulleys to produce a high quality product that will not bind or jam.
+They even provide a hook for attaching our straps that cradle the sewage tank.
+The total weight of this pulley system is 42 pounds, so keep that in mind when it comes time to buying your portable sewage tote.
+Or, if you already have a much larger one, you won’t want to fill it as full in keeping with it’s specified weight limits.

-We’ve used it several times so far and absolutely love the freedom of not having to pull in the slides and hitch up Liberty just to take her to empty her guts, This solution allows us longer boondocking periods with less stress of trying to find a dump station that we could fit in or go out of our way in finding.
+We’ve absolutely love not having to pull in the slides and hitch up our fifth wheel just to take her to empty our RV holding tanks.
+This solution allows us to stay off the grid longer.
+We also incur less stress trying to find a dump station for our big rig fifth wheel.

 Other blogs about boondocking that may interest you: